 We had prior reservation at the Napo Beach Resort (For booking, text Ate Emy at 09212125164 or 09062520845 or click here to conveniently book online).
 Ate Emy arranged a habal-habal to fetch us from the port to Sitio Napo, located northwest of the island.
 We reached the resort after about 20 minutes.

 View from the Napo Beach Resort - I already saw fishes just by standing on their small dock

 After lunch, we set to leave the resort for Sambawan Island using a private boat owned by the resort’s neighbor.
 Normally, boats leave for Sambawan from Brgy.
 Ol-og, and I think it’s cheaper to start from there.
 However, we accepted the resort’s offer to take us to Sambawan directly from the resort.

 We found it hard to resist Ate Emy’s friendly offer after the warm welcome she and her husband, JD, gave us upon arrival.
 She also told us that we’ll be the first ones to rent the new boat of their neighbor.
-We agreed, but that was after we had been cleared that the boat has already been tested on water.
+We agreed after being clarified that the boat has already been tested on water.

 Sambawan Island is the most famous among the islets surrounding Maripipi Island and you will see why, once you arrive this island.
 Sambawan Island is composed of five islets forming an L-shaped mass of lands.

 Panoramic views of the island can be seen by climbing a path of stairs to the top of the hill.
 Getting to the top reminded me of Isla de Gigantes’ Cabuyao Gamay.
 The difference is that in Sambawan, you have stunning views on both sides looking from your left and right, because the viewing deck is at the middle of the island.